 You can see the fast breakout trading system below from forex.com.

 If the turtle’s made $175 million in five years, you may be wondering how soon you can start implementing the Turtle Trading strategy in your portfolio.
 Not so fast.

-In general, most popular trading systems with specific rules and guidelines eventually stop working as more traders using similar strategies arbitrage away the profits.
+Most popular trading systems with specific rules and guidelines eventually stop working as more traders using similar strategies arbitrage away the profits.
 There are other potential reasons why the Turtle Trading strategy may no longer work.
 But Jerry Parker, a well-known turtle who still uses the system today, says that it’s timeless.

 What Happened to Richard Dennis?

 An interesting footnote to the story of the Turtle Trading experiment is what happened to Richard Dennis.
 Dennis made his first million dollars before turning 25.
 At the height of his trading success, he became known as the “Prince of the Pit”.
 In 1986 alone, Dennis made $80 million.
-During this time, Dennis’s name joined those of other titans in the industry such as George Soros and Michael Milken.
+During this time, Dennis’s name joined those of other titans in the industry, such as George Soros and Michael Milken.
 But his success didn’t last.

 What Happened to the Original Turtles?

 The turtles which made it through the experiment were those who followed the rules.
 Not all the turtles managed to make it, though.
 Some turtles were asked to leave the experiment after they struggled to abide by the rules Dennis had taught his turtles.